 No matter what is on your chronic kidney disease diet food list, you need to keep track of your nutrient intake.
 For example, monitor the calories, protein, fat, and carbohydrates.
 “Nutrition Facts” labels are the quickest and easiest guideline to follow.
 Making good food choices will allow you to have energy to perform daily tasks, prevent infection, build muscle, maintain a healthy weight, and keep your kidney disease from worsening.

 Some people with kidney disease have trouble eating carbohydrates and may need substitutes.
 When a low-protein diet is suggested by a healthcare professional, you will need to replace those calories from protein with fruits, bread, grains, and vegetables.
-There are even cases where you can consume high-calorie desserts as long as you limit items that are made with diary, chocolate, nuts, or bananas.
+There are even cases where you can consume high-calorie desserts as long as you limit items that are made with dairy, chocolate, nuts, or bananas.

 Let’s look at some important recommendations, including chronic kidney disease diet restrictions:

 Common sense should rule when eating.
 For example, you shouldn’t skip meals.
 If there are times when you just don’t feel hungry, at least try to eat four or five small meals instead of one or two big ones.
 There may be some people with kidney problems that have difficulty keeping their weight up.
 These individuals need to talk to their doctors and dieticians about the best ways to add calories to their diet.
 Anyone with chronic kidney disease should also talk to a physician before drinking any alcohol.